 Unit 3 Hunt the Wombat Project Plan

-Submitted to:
+Submitted to: George Peck

-Project Manager:
+Project Manager:Edward Hu

 Date: May 1, {200x}

 Project Overview {What is the purpose and nature of the project.}

+We are designing a top down RPG dungeon crawler.
+Its theme is satire, and will aim to satirize gaming tropes while providing a solid gaming experience.
+Players will be able to choose their classes, etc, and venture on a quest to save the world.

 Project Team {Describe the team members and the roles and responsibilities they will have.}

+Edward Hu: Design and Visual Director

+In charge of overall game direction, plot, and coding/ implementing the graphics system.

+David Yang: Software Engineer

+In charge of map design, character progression / balancing, and combat system.

+Oliver Dong: Software Engineer

+In charge of inventory system, items design, and general game implementation

 Challenges {What do you foresee as potential problems that may affect your project?}

+1.Cutscenes / Visual Implementation

+2.Game progression / Leveling

 Major Tasks and Schedule {Create a task plan that describes what needs to be done to accomplish your objective.
 Establish a timeline keeping in mind that you must design, develop and test before the final week of deployment.
 During that week, you will be giving your promotional presentation on the software.}